-Despite their very small batteries LiFePO4 jump starters really do work – this article by Collyn Rivers explains how and why.
-Whilst a lot of power (the rate at which energy is used) is needed, the amount of energy (the ability to perform work) required, however is surprisingly small.
+Despite their very small batteries LiFePO4 jump starters really do work.
+This article by Collyn Rivers explains how and why.
+A lot of power (the rate at which energy is used) is needed.
+The amount of energy (the ability to perform work) required, however is surprisingly small.
 In the days of vintage cars, a strongish 55 kg girl could hand crank start a 4.5 litre Bentley with relative ease.

 PIC: courtesy of http://www.thingsesque.com/kangaroo-jump-start

 The actual energy drawn in doing so is tiny.
-It is (say) 600 amps for (say) five seconds.
-In terms of amp hours that is 600 amps divided by 60 (minutes) is 10 and then by 12 (five seconds).
-This is a mere 0.8 amp.
-Any 18 amp hour lead acid battery thus has sufficient energy – but cannot release that energy at the power level required.
-This is often misunderstood – but explained at: http://caravanandmotorhomebooks.com/what-peukert-really-meant/
+It is (say) 600 amps for (at most) five seconds.
+That 600 amps for five seconds is a mere 0.8 amp.
+An 18 amp hour lead acid battery thus has sufficient energy.
+It cannot, however, release that energy at the power level required.
+This is often misunderstood.
+If interested see: http://caravanandmotorhomebooks.com/what-peukert-really-meant/

-Everything you need to know (and more) about caravan and motor home electrics is in: Caravan & Motorhome Electrics.
-Collyn’s other books are the all-new Caravan & Motorhome Book, the Camper Trailer Book.
-His books on solar are Solar That Really Works (for RVs) and Solar Success (for home and property systems).
+Everything you need to know (and more) about RV electrics is in: Caravan & Motorhome Electrics.
+Collyn’s other RV books are Caravan & Motorhome Book, and the Camper Trailer Book.
+His books on solar are Solar That Really Works (for RVs).
+Solar Success is for home and property systems.

 To quote Caravan World: ‘Collyn Rivers has put his encyclopedic knowledge into print . . . there is virtually no issue he hasn’t covered.’
 Bio.